 If the police do not act within 48 hours, they can still impound or immobilise the vehicle if they serve a Surrender Notice on the registered owner.
 The Surrender Notice must be served within 10 days of the alleged offence, unless the offence was picked up on a speed camera.

-- Two first tier offences within a 6 year period; or
+- two first tier offences in a 6-year period; or

-- Three hoon driving offences within the last 6 years.
+- three hoon driving offences in the past 6 years.

 Can I Appeal An Impoundment Notice?